 Berg’n is a beer garden in Prospect Heights that fills up during the day with people working on their laptops and scribbling programming notes on legal pads.
 It feels like a cafeteria at a summer camp, but instead of Capri Suns and sloppy joes, people here drink good beer and eat pulled pork from Mighty Quinn’s.
 On weekends, this place tends to fill up with kids’ birthday parties and feels more like an actual summer camp, so we’d recommend working here during the week.

 Cafe Amrita is less than a block from Central and Morningside Park, and it’s a short walk from both Columbia and Mt.
 Sinai.
 So whether you need a cocktail to help power you through Civilization And Its Discontents, or need to commiserate about the Boards with your fellow residents, Cafe Amrita is here for you.
-They stay open till midnight every day, but it’s best to work here during Happy Hour, when they have $3 beers, $4 well drinks, and $5 wines.
+They stay open till midnight every day, but it’s best to work here during Happy Hour.

 DTUT is what a college dorm would look like if the college students were in charge.
 Along with couches and tables of people playing Scrabble and working on their laptops, there’s a full bar with over 20 American craft beers on tap.
 Working here might make you feel a bit like you’re in your senior year again, but unlike undergrad libraries and common rooms, this place also has DIY platters of s’mores and fondue.